terems-org/terems-org/README.md

 # a WebZ blog rendering SPA

-A green HTML5 theme which is used to render different Terem's .org blogs.
+A green HTML5 theme which is currently used to render Terem's .org blogs.